How autism spectrum disorder can affect play

 Children at this stage of play start to play alongside other children, and might use the same or similar toys as those around them.

-You can promote play in this stage by encouraging your child with ASD to play at an activity − like trains − on her own but alongside other children.
-You can encourage your child to imitate the other children’s play while she’s playing on her own.
+You can promote play in this stage by encouraging your child with ASD to play at an activity − like trains − on their own but alongside other children.
+You can encourage your child to imitate the other children’s play while your child is playing on their own.

 Playing and sharing with others (associative play)